elastic/eui/wiki/consuming.md

 ### Using Sass to customize EUI

 EUI's Sass themes are token based, which can be altered to suite your theming needs like changing the primary color.
-Simply declar your token overrides before importing the whole EUI theme.
+Simply declare your token overrides before importing the whole EUI theme.
 This will re-compile **all of the EUI components** with your colors.

-*Don't use in conjunction with importing the compiled CSS.*
+*Do not use in conjunction with the compiled CSS.*

 Here is an example setup.